orrest/wanandroid/README.md

 # wanandroid
 A project that using the 'WanAndroid" api.

+- Architecture: MMVM
-- Jetpack Compose for UI
+- UI: Jetpack Compose & Accompanist libs
-- MMVM architecture with MutableStateFlow
+- Network: Okhttp, Retrofit
+- Database: Room, SQLite, MMKV

+Working in progress...